 Loose Lips: Jeff Samardzija’s nickname.
 Derived from his actual nickname of “Shark”.
 Shark –> Jaws –> Samardzija is ineffective and sink ships –> Loose Lips.

-Minimalist Score: The total amount of stats accumulated by a pitcher who threw at least eight frames.
+Minimalist Score: The sum of ER + Hits + Walks + Strkeouts across a start of at least eight frames.
 One point is subtracted if they go the full nine frames.
 The 2015 winner was Alfredo Simon, who on April 15th had a line of 8.0 IP, 0 ER, 2 Hits, 0 BBs, 2 Ks, earning a MS of 4.
-The winner of 2016 was Jeff Locke who earned an MS Score of 4 on May 30th in a CGSHO.
+The winner of 2016 was Jeff Locke who earned an MS Score of 3 on May 30th in a CGSHO.
 The 2018 winner was Ryan Borucki with 8.0 IP, 0 ER, 4 Hits, 0 BBs, 2 Ks on August 4th.
 The current 2019 leader is Kyle Hendricks with an MS Score of 6 with his CGSHO on May 3rd.

 NL Easy: Another way of saying NL East, emphasizing the division’s poor offensive teams.

 One Night Bland: When a normally poor pitcher has himself a great night out of the blue.

 Panda: A pitcher who is Waiver Wire Fodder –> WWF –> Panda.
 Also makes the joke that the player is like Pablo Sandoval who used to be rosterable but is now worthless to your team.

 Paul Funyun: Bartolo Colon’s nickname as part of the Minnesota Twins.
 Combines legendary Paul Bunyan of lumberjack lore and the popular Funyuns snack.